bendisposto/sablecc-stups/README.md

 This work is based on SableCC 3.2 by Etienne Gagnon.

 Our version of SableCC enriches the abstract syntax tree with information about tokens.
-Contributors to this vrsion of SableCC are:
+Contributors to the extension of SableCC are:

-Fabian Fritz
+- Fabian Fritz
-Marc Büngener
+- Marc Büngener
-Jens Bendisposto
+- Jens Bendisposto

+The authors of the SabelCC version this work is based on are listed in the AUTHORS file.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

 License
 ---